11 High-Paying Jobs You Can Get with a Liberal Arts Degree

 2. Human resources specialist

 Companies require astute human resource teams to identify and hire the best talent.
-It’s a crucial part of keeping a company not just operating but thriving.
+It’s a crucial part of keeping a company operating and thriving.
 Human resource specialists either work to recruit top talent or onboard new hires to make sure they’re settled in their roles.

 Related liberal arts subjects: Psychology, sociology, communication studies, foreign languages, philosophy